bikeshaving/crank/website/blog/why-did-i-make-this.md

 By yielding JSX elements rather than returning them, you could have code which ran before or after the component rendered.
 State could be And, the async generator could be called and iterated manually, so that rather than having refs, the JSX elements could be transformed by the framework into the real DOM nodes they produced.
 State and refs could be kept as local variables within the generator, because the generator is simply resumed.
 And you could even implement something like componentDidCatch or componentWillUnmount by throwing errors into the generator if the children produce errors, or return the generator if the component is to be unmounted.

-This didn’t come all at once, but the idea seemed to dazzle me, like wow maybe I could build the next big web framework.
-I didn’t really know the details behind how async functions or sync generators would work but I saw an end-goal.
-And the best part is that I would just be using JavaScript’s natural ability to suspend and resume via async/await and generators, so I wouldn’t really need the fancy programming chops or resources of the React team: I wasn’t building a UI runtime, I was just using the one already available, JavaScript.
+This didn’t come all at once, but the idea dazzled me, and suddenly it felt possible, like wow maybe I could build the next big web framework.
+I didn’t really know the details behind how async functions or sync generators would work but I saw the end result.
+And the best part was that working on this idea was that it felt like programming arbitrage, where, while the React team and its considerable amoun of engineering resources went so far as to create a UI runtime, I could just let JavaScript do its thing.
+I didn’t need to unravel call stacks in a fiber data structure so I could arbitrarily pause and resume computations, I could let async functions and generators do this suspending and resuming automatically.
+And I didn’t need to create a scheduler, I could just use promises and the microtask queue provided by the runtime to coordinate asynchrony.

 ## Not another web framework

-Crank is the months-long effort into designing
+Crank is the result of a months-long investigation into the viability of this idea, that JSX-based components could be written not just with sync functions, but also with async functions, and with sync and async generator functions.
+Much of this time was spent refining the design of the API, figuring out what to do for instance, when an async component has not yet fulfilled but is rerendered.
+I’m very pleased with the result; I literally started tearing up while implementing TodoMVC in Crank, because it was the culmination of months of work, and because it felt so natural and easy.

+In 2020, there’s been a big push to figure out “reactivity” in each of the web frameworks, how best to track changes to data in an application to update the UI.
+What felt like a solved problem became again unsolved, as the various frameworks attempted to refactor their UI frameworks away from classes, and co-locate code which would ordinarily have gone into different lifecycle methods.
+React, as stated, invested into hooks, and the creation of a custom UI runtime, Vue invested in a Proxy-based observation system, Svelte invested in a compiler which hacked statement labels and export declarations to mark variables as having changed.
+On the other hand, Crank just uses promises, async/await, and generators, language features which have been available in JavaScript since ECMAScript 2015 and are now heavily entrenched in the ecosystem.
+But by combining these relatively old, almost boring technologies with JSX syntax, I think I’ve discovered a new way to write components, which is expressive, easy to reason about, and more composeable than any of the solutions the other frameworks have provided.

+In short, I think Crank is “not just another web framework,” but a pattern which would have been discovered by the JavaScript community at some point.
+Because while the other frameworks will argue that their APIs allow you to write “Just JavaScript™️,” Crank really is just javascript; all I’m doing is calling your functions which return or yield JSX elements in a specific way.
+And again I’m sorry for creating another web framework, but I hope, if you’ve read this far, you understand why I thought it was necessary to do so; namely, because I thought React was dropping the ball in terms of their newest APIs, and also because of the sudden realization that we could be doing so much more with generators and async generators than we currently are.

+If you’re interested in this, if you don’t share the skepticism the React team has of promises and generators, if you don’t want to use templates over JSX, if you’re looking for a framework with an arguably simpler API, I encourage you to check out Crank.
+This framework is in its early days, and there’s still so much work to be done before it can be considered a full-fledged framework like the others, but I think the ideas behind it and the design of the API are sound and show a lot of promise, and I can’t wait to see what people build with Crank.